dense-analysis/denseanalysis-org/content/projects/daft.md

 ## Neural

-[Neural](https://github.com/dense-analysis/neural) is Dense Analysis' plugin for Vim and Neovim for integrating the editing experience with [large language models](https://en.wikipedia.org/wiki/Large_language_model) such as OpenAI's GPT, for code generation and more.
+[Neural](https://github.com/dense-analysis/neural) is Dense Analysis' plugin for Vim and Neovim for integrating the editing experience with [Large Language Models](https://en.wikipedia.org/wiki/Large_language_model) (LLMs) such as OpenAI's GPT, for code generation and more.
 Neural helps users automate work tasks, and works well in combination with ALE for spotting problems in generated code.